 Indeed, microservices architects require DevOps.
 Microservices introduce numerous moving parts and complexities, as well as dependencies.
 Without DevOps, a microservices architecture might run into some issues.
 A solid DevOps practice provides better deployment, monitoring, lifecycle management, and automation solutions, which are all necessary to support microservices architectures.
 Therefore, it’s important to have good DevOps practices in place.

 Microservices architecture helps DevOps teams bring highly scalable applications to market faster and is more resilient than a monolithic approach.
 In a monolith, one service failure simultaneously affects adjacent services and performance, causing delays or outages.
 With a microservices architecture, each service has clear boundaries and resources.
 If one fails, the remaining services continue running.

 Other benefits include the following:

 - Microservices architecture enables developers to use many different images, containers, and management engines.
 This flexibility gives developers tremendous latitude and configuration options when creating and deploying applications.

 - Uses fewer resources

-- Microservices tend to use fewer resources overall during runtime due to the cluster manager.
+- Microservices tend to use fewer resources during runtime due to the cluster manager.

 - The cluster manager automatically allocates memory and CPU capacity among services within each cluster based on performance and availability.

-- Since each cluster has a large number of services, there are fewer clusters to manage.
+- As each cluster has many services, there are fewer clusters to manage.

 - More reliable uptime